openhwgroup/cva6/docs/04_cv32a65x_design/source/port_btb.rst

    * - Signal
      - IO
+     - Description
-     - Connection
+     - connexion
      - Type
-     - Description

    * - ``clk_i``
      - in
+     - Subsystem Clock
      - SUBSYSTEM
      - logic
-     - Subsystem Clock

    * - ``rst_ni``
      - in
+     - Asynchronous reset active low
      - SUBSYSTEM
      - logic
-     - Asynchronous reset active low

    * - ``flush_i``
      - in
+     - Fetch flush request
      - CONTROLLER
      - logic
-     - Fetch flush request

-   * - ``debug_mode_i``
-     - in
-     - CSR
-     - logic
-     - Debug mode state

    * - ``vpc_i``
      - in
+     - Virtual PC
      - CACHE
      - logic[riscv::VLEN-1:0]
-     - Virtual PC

    * - ``btb_update_i``
      - in
+     - Update BTB with resolved address
      - EXECUTE
      - ariane_pkg::btb_update_t
-     - Update BTB with resolved address

    * - ``btb_prediction_o``
      - out
+     - BTB Prediction
      - FRONTEND
      - ariane_pkg::btb_prediction_t[ariane_pkg::INSTR_PER_FETCH-1:0]

-     - BTB Prediction
+Due to cv32a65x configuration, some ports are tied to a static value.
+These ports do not appear in the above table, they are listed below

+| As DebugEn = 0,
+|   ``debug_mode_i`` input is tied to 0